PatchworkOS 19e446b

 This means that the mountpoint does not "become" the root of the mounted filesystem, it simply points to it.

-Finally, note that just becouse a dentry is a mountpoint does not mean that it can be traversed by the current process, a process can only traverse a mountpoint if it is visible in its namespace, if its not visible the dentry acts exactly like a normal dentry.
+Finally, note that just because a dentry is a mountpoint does not mean that it can be traversed by the current process, a process can only traverse a mountpoint if it is visible in its namespace, if its not visible the dentry acts exactly like a normal dentry.

 Data Structures